TALK TO SALES

 • Mental health support services

-Time away from the office is another valuable wellness perk an employer can offer to their employees.
-This could be in the form of mental health days, additional paid vacation time and sick time, parental leave, or longer sabbaticals to travel and spend time with loved ones.
+Time away from the office is another valuable wellness perk you can offer your employees to promote a healthy work-life balance.
+You can encourage employees to take time by offering mental health days, paid time off (PTO), parental leave, travel stipends, bereavement leave, sabbaticals to spend time with loved ones, and more.

 4. Work-from-home benefits

-One of the most attractive perks an employer can offer is workplace flexibility, whether that be where employees work or flexibility around working hours.
-According to 2022 statistics, only 16% of companies across the world are fully remote but 74% of employees say that having a work-from-home option would encourage them to stay with a company.
+One of the most attractive perks an employer can offer is workplace flexibility.
+According to 2023 statistics4, only 16% of companies worldwide are fully remote, but 74% of current employees say having a remote work option would encourage them to stay with a company.

-Giving your employees the freedom to work fully remotely or choose a hybrid work model lets them work in their most comfortable surroundings.
-A growing number of people want the ability to work remotely as it’s often a less stressful environment to operate within and provides better work/life balance.
+Allowing employees to work remotely or choose a hybrid work model lets them work in their most comfortable surroundings.
+A growing number of people want the option to work remotely as it’s often a less stressful environment and provides a greater work-life balance.

-To offset this, employers can provide a remote work stipend.
-This type of stipend is a fixed amount of money paid to an employee to cover the extra costs incurred by working from home, such as a standing desk or new office chair.
+If you’re already allowing your team to work remotely, you can support your remote workforce with a remote work stipend.
+This stipend allows employees to cover the extra costs incurred by working from home, such as purchasing a standing desk or new office chair.

 6. Transportation benefits

-These types of benefits can offset frustrating commutes and make it easier for employees to afford the costs associated with coming to a central location, particularly when remote work isn’t an option.
+These financial benefits can help offset the frustrations that come with commuting and make it easier for employees to afford the costs of coming to a central location, especially when remote work isn’t an option.

 Conclusion

-The key to attracting and retaining talented employees could be as simple as offering a more robust employee benefits package.
-It can be a huge differentiator in increasing job satisfaction, employee loyalty, and productivity.
-If you have extra benefit dollars to use, a good way to stop the flow of employees resigning, especially in this tight labor market, could be spending that money on supplemental benefits.
+The key to attracting and retaining talented employees could be as simple as offering a competitive employee benefits package.
+It can be a differentiator in increasing employee engagement, loyalty, and productivity.
+If you have extra benefit dollars, an excellent way to stop the flow of employees resigning could be spending that money on supplemental benefits.